pivotal/docs-tap/intellij-extension/getting-started.md

 Where:

-- `APP-NAME` is the name of your application, for example, `my app`.
+- `APP-NAME` is the name of your application.
+For example, `my app`.
-- `WORKLOAD-TYPE` is the type of this workload, for example, `web`.
+- `WORKLOAD-TYPE` is the type of workload for your app.
+For example, `web`.
-For more information, see [Workload in the glossary](glossary.md#workload).
+For more information, see [Workload types](../workloads/workload-types.md).
-- `GIT-SOURCE-URL` is the Git source code URL for your app, for example, `github.com/mycompany/myapp`.
+- `GIT-SOURCE-URL` is the Git source code URL for your app.
+For example, `github.com/mycompany/myapp`.
-- `GIT-BRANCH-NAME` is the branch of the Git source code you want to use, for example, `main`.
+- `GIT-BRANCH-NAME` is the branch of the Git source code you want to use.
+For example, `main`.

 Alternatively you can use the Tanzu CLI to create a `workload.yaml` file.
-For more information about the Tanzu CLI command, see [Tanzu apps workload create in the Tanzu CLI documentation](../cli-plugins/apps/command-reference/tanzu-apps-workload-create.md).
+For more information about the Tanzu CLI command, see [Tanzu apps workload create](../cli-plugins/apps/command-reference/tanzu-apps-workload-create.md) in the Tanzu CLI documentation.

 ## <a id="create-catalog-info-yaml"></a> Create the catalog-info.yaml file

-You must include a file named `catalog-info.yaml` in your project, for example, `my-project/catalog/catalog-info.yaml`).
+In your project, you must include a file named `catalog-info.yaml`, for example, `my-project/catalog/catalog-info.yaml`.

 The `catalog-info.yaml` file enables the workloads created with the Tanzu Developer Tools for IntelliJ extension to be visible in the Tanzu Application Platform GUI.